Address social assistance Printable versionLast update: 28.11.2023

-State targeted social assistance is a payment in cash provided by the state to individuals with monthly average per capita income below the poverty line established in regions, cities of republican significance, the capital, in the form of unconditional and conditional cash assistance.
+State targeted social assistance is a payment in cash provided to a person or family with an average per capita income not exceeding the poverty line established in regions, cities of republican significance, the capital, in accordance with paragraph 4 of Article 120 of the Code in the form of unconditional or conditional cash assistance.

 Unconditional monetary assistance is provided: